nvsr07/yucca-light/README.md

 ### Run with embedded or external ActiveMQ

-In order to run yucca-light using an external ActiveMQ you must configure these properties in your properties file
+In order to run Yucca-Light using an external ActiveMQ you must configure these properties in your properties file
 ```
 spring.activemq.broker-url
 spring.activemq.user